security-force-monitor/research-handbook/source/locations-overview.rst

 What are Locations?
 -------------------

 Locations are unique places or positions.
-A named town or city can be a Location, as can an administrative area like a county, district or state.
-In fact, anything that be drawn on a map can be a Location: a specific point, a section of a road, a military line of control, and so on.
+A named town or city can be a :ref:`Location`, as can an administrative area like a county, district or state.
+In fact, anything that be drawn on a map can be a :ref:`Location`: a specific point, a section of a road, a military line of control, and so on.

 Locations are the way we sketch out the geographical footprint of security units.
-We use Locations to describe the "sites" and "areas of operation" of :ref:`Units`.
-Locations describe security forces' infrastructure (bases, facilities, checkpoints, air fields, bunkers), as well as their territorial jurisdictions and operations as they change over time.
-We also use Locations to describe the places where security force units are alleged to have committed human rights abuses.
+We use locations to describe the "sites" and "areas of operation" of :ref:`Units`.
+Locations describe security forces' infrastructure (bases, facilities, checkpoints, air fields, bunkers), as well as their territorial jurisdictions and/or areas of operations as they change over time.
+We also use locations to describe the places where security force units are alleged to have committed human rights abuses.

-In the Security Force Monitor (SFM) data model, Locations are a discrete set of datapoints that can be referenced in other parts of the dataset.
+In the Security Force Monitor (SFM) data model, locations are a discrete set of datapoints that can be referenced in other parts of the dataset.

 .. figure:: _static/location_general_concept.png